 What kind of professional network does the developer have?

 The development and construction sectors revolve greatly around a variety of different professionals.
 Engineers, architects, general contractors, subcontractors, bankers, attorneys, as well as other professionals all play a part in the real estate development process.
 It’s important for clients to know that their commercial real estate developer has a broad network of reliable business partners in order to develop a smooth and successful project.

 Does the developer maintain the proper documents?

 Make sure your developer has the proper documentation throughout the development process.
 From the land title to authority approvals to construction commencement, you want to ensure that your developer has a history of managing and maintaining all of the legal documentation that is pertinent to a successful development.

-What is the developer’s track record, and portfolio?
+What's the developer’s track record and portfolio?